-Other comprehensive income (loss) comprises items of income and expenses (including items previously presented under equity) that are not recognized in profit or loss for the year in accordance with PFRS.
-Other comprehensive income (loss), which is presented as "Other equity reserves," pertains to cumulative unrealized gains (losses) on fair value changes of investment securities, cumulative translation adjustment and cumulative remeasurement gains on retirement liability.
+Other comprehensive income (loss) comprises items of income and expenses (including items previously presented under equity) that are not recognized in profit or loss for the year in accordance with PFRS Accounting Standards.
+Other comprehensive income (losses), which are accumulated under "Other equity reserves" account, pertain to cumulative unrealized gains (losses) on fair value changes of investment securities, cumulative translation adjustment and cumulative remeasurement gains on retirement liability.